bfriesen/Abstracts/README.md

 Bio
 ===

 Brian Friesen has been pretending to be a developer for the last 9 years and lives in constant fear of being found out.
-He is still amazed that he has been given the C# MVP award three times.
+He suspects that someone has been bribing Microsoft on his behalf, as he has received the C# MVP award for the past three years.
 His presentations always involve live-coding and he prefers topics that don't get much attention.
 He lives near Detroit and works for an awesome company, Quicken Loans.